Denise Fox: Reception

 Parish has been nominated for several awards for her portrayal of Denise.
-In 2007, she was nominated for the "Best Actress" award at The British Soap Awards 2007, while Denise was nominated in the "I'm A Survivor" category at the All About Soap Bubble Awards.
+In 2007, she was nominated for the "Best Actress" award at the 2007 British Soap Awards, while Denise was nominated in the "I'm A Survivor" category at the All About Soap Bubble Awards.
 In 2009, Parish was nominated for the "Best Actress" award at the Inside Soap Awards, and in 2010, she received a nomination for the "Best Soap Actress" award at the TV Choice awards.
 In January 2011, Parish was nominated for "Serial Drama Performance" at The National Television Awards 2011 for her portrayal of Densie but did not make it through to the shortlist.
-In 2014, she was longlisted for "Best Actress" again at The British Soap Awards 2014, but did not progress to the shortlist and the award was won by rival soap Coronation Street's Julie Hesmondhalgh, who plays Hayley Cropper in the serial.
+In 2014, she was longlisted for "Best Actress" again at the 2014 British Soap Awards, but did not progress to the shortlist and the award was won by rival soap Coronation Street's Julie Hesmondhalgh, who plays Hayley Cropper in the serial.
 In August 2017, Parish was longlisted for Best Actress at the Inside Soap Awards.
 She did not progress to the viewer-voted shortlist.
+Parish was longlisted for "Best Actress" at the 2026 Inside Soap Awards, whilst Denise's cancer diagnosis was longlisted for "Best Storyline".